automl/Auto-PyTorch/README.md

 ## Reference

-Please refer to the branc `TPAMI.2021.3067763` to reproduce the paper *Auto-PyTorch Tabular: Multi-Fidelity MetaLearning for Efficient and Robust AutoDL*.
+Please refer to the branch `TPAMI.2021.3067763` to reproduce the paper *Auto-PyTorch Tabular: Multi-Fidelity MetaLearning for Efficient and Robust AutoDL*.

 ```bibtex
   @article{zimmer-tpami21a,